hauze-v/web-dev/mdn-html/web-forms/HTML5-input-types/NOTES.md

 As we mentioned earlier, the `pattern` attribute can be used to enforce constraints, which you'll learn more about in Client-side form validation article

 ## URL field ##
+A special type of field for entering URLs can be created using the value `url` for the `type` attribute It adds special validation constraints to the field The browser will report an error if no protocol (such as http:) is entered, or if the URL is otherwise malformed.

+On devices with dynamic keyboards, the default keyboard will often display some or all of the colon, perido, and forward slash as default keys